sitton76/firmament-agb/README.md

  Intended to be cloned and for people to build projects using it as a template.

+ Currently a WIP project that is missing only a few core systems to be usable in projects, check [issues page](https://github.com/sitton76/firmament-agb/issues) for more details

 # Adding Objects
  1. Create a new file in the `src/actors/` folder. (example: `new_actor.rs`)
  2. Create a new struct with a constructor for it. (example: `struct NewActor {}`)